Kushan921/Weather_Application/weather-app/README.md

 - **Multi-City Weather Display**: View weather information for up to 8 initial cities loaded from a JSON file
 - **City Search**: Search for cities worldwide using OpenWeatherMap Geocoding API with real-time suggestions
 - **Favorites Management**: Add/remove cities to/from favorites with persistent storage using localStorage
-- **Weather Details**: Display comprehensive weather information including:
+- **Weather c**: Display comprehensive weather information including:
   - Current temperature
   - Weather condition with icons
   - Humidity percentage